Marvel Cinematic Universe: Phase Five: Ironheart (2025)

 MIT student Riri Williams returns home to Chicago where she discovers secrets that pit technology against magic, setting her on a path of danger and adventure.

 In December 2020, Marvel Studios announced a series centered on Riri Williams / Ironheart was in development starring Dominique Thorne, reprising her role from the film Black Panther: Wakanda Forever.
 Chinaka Hodge was hired as head writer in April 2021.
 Coogler produces the series through Proximity Media.
 Filming had begun by early June 2022, at Trilith Studios in Atlanta, with Sam Bailey and Angela Barnes directing episodes of the series.
 Filming also occurred in Chicago by late October, and concluded in early November.
-Ironheart premiered with its first three episodes being released on June 24, 2025, followed by its other three episodes on July 1.
+Ironheart premiered with its first three episodes on June 24, 2025, followed by its other three episodes on July 1.

 Ironheart is set six months after the events of Black Panther: Wakanda Forever around October 2025.
 Sacha Baron Cohen appears as the demon Mephisto, who had been teased to appear in the MCU since WandaVision.